mooregc6/More-Data-Projects/README.md

 # Bank Churn Project
 The Bank Churning project is taking a look at a dataset provided by Kaggle that have members of a bank that have branches located in Spain, France, and Germany.
 The results showed an 87 to 88% accuracy in predicting whether or not an customer will leave the bank and close all their products.
 Result from the data also show that the bank regardless of location could offer incentives to non existing customers and existing customers with only one product to get them to get more than one product when join the bank whether it be and new 2nd account, or a particular loan through that bank, etc.

+# IBM Data Science Capstone Project
+This file is a powerpoint presentation that present what I have learned and was able to have hands on experience with doing SQL inqueries, python data wrangleing and featureing engineering, building interactive plotly dashboards to make the SpaceX data tell a story.